josephsoliday/development-environment-setup/README.md

 1. Install [XLaunch](https://sourceforge.net/projects/vcxsrv/)

-2. Create a shortcut for XLaunch to startup automatically.
-For example, the `Target` field should be:
+2. Create a shortcut for XLaunch to startup automatically using the following `Target` field:
     ```
     "C:\Program Files\VcXsrv\vcxsrv.exe" :0 -multiwindow -clipboard -wgl -ac
     ```

-3. Move shortcut to the `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup` folder and launch it
+3. Move the shortcut to the `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup` folder and launch it

 4. Download IntelliJ on WSL:
     ``` bash